Cool Old Games

 The Deck

-The Uno card game is played utilizing Mattel’s own proprietary deck, meaning it is a deck that is used exclusively for Uno, and cannot really be used for other games.
+The Uno card game is played utilizing Mattel’s own proprietary deck, meaning it is a deck that is used exclusively for Uno and cannot really be used for other games.

 A full deck should have 108 cards in it, with 24 of those cards being the various “Special” or “Power” cards of the game, and 8 being wild cards.
 The remainder are normally numbered cards, from 0-9.

-There are 2 copies of each numbered card, except for the 0s which only have a single copy, and each card can be found in one of four colors: Red, Yellow, Blue, Green.
+There are 2 copies of each numbered card, except for the 0s which only have a single copy, and each card can be found in one of four colors: Red, Yellow, Blue, and Green.
 These colors act as suits in the Uno deck.

 How to Deal